Basilakis/restrict-content-pro-edd-add-on/readme.txt

 == Description ==
 **Restrict Content Pro - EDD Add On**
-* This plugin Integrates Restrict Content Pro with Easy Digital Downloads
+This plugin Integrates Restrict Content Pro with Easy Digital Downloads

+= Features =
 * Apply default EDD discounts based on RCP Subscription levels
 * Set Specific Pricing Based on RCP Subscription levels for Each Download
 * See Screenshots :)